ros-drivers/ros2_ouster_drivers/ros2_ouster/design/design_doc.md

 Right now, the ROS2 launch system will not allow for both component nodes to be composed and lifecycle nodes to be stepped through its lifecycle to the activation stage automatically.
 The example launch files may need to be only stepping through the lifecycle stages but in the future a solution needs to be found to compose lifecycle nodes if there's not an external lifecycle manager.

 The exact mechanism for creating sensor data interfaces for the lidar is up in the air.
-It could equally use an abstract interface as well as make use of templating.
+It could equally use a factory as well as make use of templating.

 Some forks of the Ouster driver in ROS1 created factories for multiple types of Pointclouds in PCL to include intensity, range, and noise information.
 In the base implementation, it will include only a `PointXYZ` cloud, but the interfaces need to be designed to support other cloud types for easy implementation.